HallBlazzar/apispec-helper/README.md

 ### Keyword replacement

-Some keywords in OpenAPI Specification are conflict with Python keywords.
+Some keywords in OpenAPI Specification conflict with Python keywords.
 For instance, `in` and `format`.
-These keywords are with underline(`_`) postfix to prevent conflicting(`in_` and `format_`).
+These keywords are with underline(`_`) postfix to prevent conflict(`in_` and `format_`) in **apispec-helper**.
 When converting these Objects to dictionary, underline in these keywords will be removed.
 We won't see them in dictionaries and yaml outputs.

 ### Referencing

-The apispec can [generate reference statements](https://apispec.readthedocs.io/en/latest/special_topics.html#referencing-top-level-components), so for fields allow referencing, you can directly provide component names instead of adding `"$ref": "..."` by yourself.
-This also work in **apispec-helper**.
-Some Class fields allow `str` type value instead of OpenAPI Object type, which allows you to provide component name for apispec to resolve them.
-See the `PaginatedPetPet` example in the [Overview](#overview) section
+The apispec can [generate reference statements](https://apispec.readthedocs.io/en/latest/special_topics.html#referencing-top-level-components), so for fields allow referencing, you can directly provide component names instead of adding `"$ref": "..."` by yourself, which also works in **apispec-helper**.
+Some Class fields accept `str` type value instead of OpenAPI Object type, which means you can pass component name to apispec to generate references.
+See the `PaginatedPetPet` example in the [Overview](#overview) section.

 ## Todo

+PRs are welcomed to this project:

 1. Unitest to cover all OpenAPI Objects
 2. Support all fields and all OpenAPI Objects